-- user (User object) the requesting user - passw (string) the password: PIN + OTP static convert realms(realms)
+- user (User object) the requesting user - passw (string) the password: PIN + OTP

 • options (dict) - additional arguments from the request, which could be token specific.
-Usually "transaction id"
+Usually "transaction\id"

 Returns return 1 if the answer to the challenge is correct, -1 otherwise.